jswalden/streaming-json/README.md

 string or in memory) to compute the entire JSON string at once.
 It accepts the same arguments as `JSON.stringify` (albeit with narrower types to make clearer code).
-It returns an iterable iterator that yields successive fragments of the overall JSON stringification.
+It returns an iterable iterator that yields successive fragments of the overall JSON stringification.[^between-emits]

-(If the object graph being stringified is modified between calls to the iterator's `next()` function, stringification behavior will change in potentially unexpected ways.
-You should take care to protect your value being stringified from modification during the stringification process to prevent confusing behavior.)
+[^between-emits]: If the object graph being stringified is modified between calls to the iterator's `next()` function, stringification behavior will change in potentially unexpected ways.
+You should take care to protect your value being stringified from modification during the stringification process to prevent confusing behavior.

 Where fragment boundaries are placed is explicitly not defined.
 Thus for example `stringify(true, null, "")` might successively yield `"t"`, `"ru"`,